Aylo: Hosting child sexual abuse material of child sex trafficking victims

 In February 2021, a civil class action lawsuit against MindGeek was launched in Alabama and it leveled claims against MindGeek/Pornhub on behalf of child sex trafficking victims.
 The lawsuit laid out arguments regarding the way child sexual abuse material (CSAM) of the plaintiffs was uploaded to and monetized by Pornhub.
 The attorneys bringing the suit included lawyers working for the National Center on Sexual Exploitation.
 In a ruling issued on 29 July 2022, U.S. District Judge Cormac Carney ruled that it was reasonable to conclude that MindGeek's activity in hosting child pornography was knowingly facilitated by Visa.
 The judge ruled in favor of the plaintiff Serena Fleites, and denied Visa's motion to dismiss the case.

 In August 2022, in the immediate aftermath of the decision, Mastercard and Visa jointly suspended their acceptance of payments from TrafficJunky.

+According to Michael McGrady of AVN, "2024 data from the National Center for Missing and Exploited Children's CyberTipline clearly demonstrates Aylo's sites having millions fewer cases of suspected CSAM versus major social media networks such as Facebook and Instagram."